GDSL-UL/Teaching_Links/README.md

-# Teaching Links
+# The GDSL Big List of Teaching Links

 ## Introduction
-In this repo we aim to provide links to useful teaching resources for Geographic / Spatial Data Science, GIS and Statistics.
+In this repo we have aimed to provide links to useful teaching resources for teaching Geographic / Spatial Data Science, GIS and Statistics.

 With the spread of COVID-19 and the ongoing international response efforts, it is looking like a lot of the academic community will be delivering teaching remotely and online.
+This might be a problem for some.
+As such, we have decided to create a living document containing useful teaching resources.
+Some of these are from the lab, and others are from people who we have reached out to while compiling this.

-We do not claim any of the resources are fully fledged online courses, or that these are comprehensive.
-But we either have written a lot of material within the Geographic Data Science Lab or know of other excellent resources which we thought might be helpful to the community to list and share.
+We do not claim that any of the resources are fully fledged online courses, or that these are a comprehensive list of what is out there but but we think these migth be helpful to the community to list and share.

+If you have anything that you think is useful then send us a tweet @geodatascience

 ## Full Syllabus